Covid 19 coronavirus: Help Taupō and Tūrangi recover from lockdown - Go Local!

 "For example, accepting that you have to order online even though you might be standing right outside the store, so there's some learning about being patient and using the various systems in place."

-But hang in there because every single little local purchase helps, Julie adds.
+But hang in there because every little local purchase helps, Julie adds.

 "It's helping to keep someone employed, it's helping to keep money moving around our community."